Richard's Things: Production

 The film was shot in March and April 1980, over a "tight" six week schedule.
 Filming locations included Maidenhead and Eastbourne.
 Harvey recalled before they arrived at one location for filming, there had been two suicides shortly before the crew got there, and that it was "unhappy shooting there ... it was very peculiar that place, I think it definitely was haunted."

 According to Raphael, he asked Audrey Hepburn and Deborah Kerr to play the part of Kate, but they both declined.
 Harvey then sent the script to Katharine Hepburn for the part, but "she was too old, and knew it."
-So they showed the project to Liv Ullman, who agreed to do the part for a salary of $350,000.
+So they showed the project to Liv Ullmann, who agreed to do the part for a salary of $350,000.
 Raphael said that Ullman stipulated she did not "wish to be asked to embrace another woman," so "the movie ceased to be scandalous and became coy."
 Raphael observed that "she can hardly not have known that Richard's Things is a love story between a dead man's wife and his mistress."

 In an interview where Raphael was asked if the reason for the adaptation of his novel was because the "liberalism of cinema had finally caught up with the theme — a mistress having an affair with the widow of her lover", Raphael bluntly replied:

 I suspect that it was because of the usual heterosexual fantasies about lesbian women.
 I fancied it as being much more erotic.
 Liv Ullman, who was not my favorite lady, behaved very badly toward Amanda Redman as soon as she realized Mandy was younger and prettier than she was.
 Having agreed to do the part, she then said she wasn't going to do any sex scenes.